-Choosing an Occupation code
+Choosing an Occupation Code

 The codes

-The occupation codes are based on a system designed by the Office for National Statistics and are designed to cover all possible jobs.
-In the majority of circumstances, in order for an individual to qualify for sponsorship, the role must be at a specific skill level.
+In the majority of circumstances, for an individual to qualify for sponsorship, the role must be at a specific skill level.

 Choosing the right occupation code